WICG/origin-agent-cluster/security-and-privacy.md

 **How should this specification work in the context of a user agent’s "incognito" mode?**

-It should follow Origin Policy, which in turn follows the rules for the HTTP cache.
-(See [Origin Policy's security and privacy questionnaire](https://github.com/WICG/origin-policy/blob/master/security-and-privacy.md).)
+There should be no difference.

 **Does this specification persist data to a user’s local device?**

-Yes, via the HTTP cache (as part of Origin Policy).
+No.

 **Does this specification have a "Security Considerations" and "Privacy Considerations" section?**

 Not in itself.
-Since, as a specification, this will end up just being patches to HTML and Origin Policy, it will rely on those specifications sections.
+Since, as a specification, this will end up just being a patch to HTML, it will rely on that specification's sections.

 **Does this specification allow downgrading default security characteristics?**